 Ottawa's urban forest includes all trees and their habitat within the city's urban area boundary.
 This includes trees on both public and private property: along city streets; in parks, open spaces and natural areas; and in the yards and landscaped areas of residences, offices, institutions, and businesses.
 The urban forest is a shared resource that provides a wide range of benefits and services to the entire community.

 Project Overview and Timeline

 The City is developing an Urban Forest Management Plan (UFMP) for Ottawa.
 As one of City Council's Strategic Initiatives, the UFMP will provide a comprehensive and strategic approach to protecting, maintaining and enhancing the urban forest.

 Many municipalities across North America have developed and implemented urban forest strategies to set long-term visions and objectives for their urban forests, along with specific actions to achieve them.
 The City of Ottawa has many policies, programs, initiatives, and regulations related to trees but is lacking a comprehensive, long-term vision and strategic direction for protecting and enhancing the urban forest.

 Canada's capital city has an opportunity to become a leader in urban forest management reinforcing the value of its green assets.

 The Urban Forest Management Plan project was launched in September 2015 and will be completed in spring 2017.
 The project will consist of two phases.
 The first phase will provide the public with an opportunity to discuss key issues and opportunities facing the city's urban forest and provide input to the vision and direction for the City of Ottawa's UFMP.
-The second phase will provide an opportunity for the public to input to the draft vision, objectives, and actions of the UFMP.
+The second phase will provide an opportunity for the public to input to the draft vision, objectives, and recommendations of the UFMP.